GraphScope/GART/docs/notes/getting-started.rst

       :text: RGMapping
       :classes: btn-block stretched-link

-   The design of relational-graph mapping (RGMapping).
+   The design of RGMapping and the interface to use it.

    ---